Item Types

 - Over MCP (recommended) — just ask in plain language: "do a code-review pass."
 The agent finds your skill and reads it.
 It works live, always your latest version, and you don't have to remember a command.

-- As a typed command — run
+- As a typed command — mark it with / in the app and it's a live

 📏 Rules